alerta/alerta-docs/integrations.rst

 .. _Sensu: https://sensuapp.org

-Secondly, there are built-in :ref:`webhooks <webhooks>` for `AWS Cloudwatch`_, Pingdom_, PagerDuty_, `Google Stackdriver`_ and `Prometheus Alertmanager`_ which
+Secondly, there are built-in :ref:`webhooks <webhooks>` for `AWS Cloudwatch`_, Pingdom_, PagerDuty_, `Google Stackdriver`_, `Prometheus Alertmanager`_ and
-provide 'out-of-the-box' integrations for some of the most popular monitoring systems available.
+more which provide 'out-of-the-box' integrations for some of the most popular monitoring systems available.

 .. _Pingdom: https://www.pingdom.com
 .. _Google Stackdriver: https://cloud.google.com/stackdriver/